 - 7.1 The following protection criteria shall be satisfied for new and substantially modified LV designs: - LV circuits shall be protected by HRC (high rupturing capacity) fuses that comply with BS88 Part 5, located at the substation.
-Circuits shall not normally be designed to be sub-fused. - LV fuses shall be designed to grade with HV transformer protection.
-Further information on distribution transformer protection is included in ST:TP4B
+Circuits shall not normally be designed to be sub-fused.

-- Mains cables and main overhead lines shall be protected against short circuit current. - The clearance time for faults on mains cables and main overhead lines shall be 60s or below. - The phase to earth loop impedance and the phase to neutral loop impedance shall be in accordance with ST:SD5R.
-Windebut is set with a maximum earth fault loop resistance of 0.19Ω (mains only) and 0.22Ω (mains and service) in order to ensure the 0.25 ohm loop impedance value for new LV circuits is satisfied. - Cut-out fuses or metering circuit breakers shall operate within 5s for faults on the terminals of the cut-out or circuit breaker. - The standard cut-out fuse rating is 80A although alternative sizes may be used.
+- LV fuses shall be designed to grade with HV transformer protection.
+Further information on distribution transformer protection is included in ST:TP4B - Mains cables and main overhead lines shall be protected against short circuit current. - The clearance time for faults on mains cables and main overhead lines shall be 60s or below. - The phase to earth loop impedance and the phase to neutral loop impedance shall be in accordance with ST:SD5R. - The maximum main route cable impedance (ph-n) of conductors connected to a transformer rated \leq 315kVA shall be \leq 0.245 Ω and for transformers rated > 315kVA the ph-n impedance shall be \leq 0.144 Ω . - Windebut is set with a maximum earth fault loop resistance of 0.14Ω (mains only) and 0.22Ω (mains and service). - The impedance requirements will help facilitate the installation of Low Carbon Technologies with a rating < 32A per phase (up to the thermal capacity of the circuit). - Cut-out fuses or metering circuit breakers shall operate within 5s for faults on the terminals of the cut-out or circuit breaker. - The standard cut-out fuse rating is 80A although alternative sizes may be used.
 Further guidance on standard cut-out arrangements is included in ST:SD5D. - 7.2 All the above criteria assume that that there is zero resistance at the point of fault. - 7.3 The customer (or customer's electrical installer) is responsible for ensuring the customers installation is adequately protected in accordance with BS7671 (IET Wiring Regulations).